Michel-Heinz/Audito/README.md

 The FG_t or FGX_t types currently can only be defined for 64 bit reals!
 This will however be expanded in future releases.
 ## How does it work?
 Overloading the operators enables a very easy implementation of functions!
 The comlicated part is the initialization of the variables.
-Consider the following example:
+Please consider the following example:

 We have two atoms, each with $x$, $y$, and $z$ coordinates.
 I define a position vector $\vec{x}$ as follows: